wso2/docs-mg/en/docs/how-tos/rate-limiting/distributed-throttling.md

     x-wso2-throttling-tier : "5PerMin"
     ```

 3. Create and deploy the throttling policy in the Traffic Manager.
-(For this example you should deploy "5PerMin" policy in Traffic Manager)
+For this example you should deploy "5PerMin" policy in Traffic Manager.
 The relevant documentation can be found [here]({{apim_path}}/learn/rate-limiting/adding-new-throttling-policies/#adding-a-new-advanced-throttling-policy).

 4. Build the microgateway distribution for the project using the following command: